 Without Wisdom, The Immature Will Lose (Proverbs 7:6-23)

 In Proverbs 7:6-13, we see the father’s observations.
 Proverbs 7:14-20 contains the woman’s seductions.
 Proverbs 7:21-23 includes the father’s concluding warning.
 Derek Kidner describes these verses as targeting the young, inexperienced, and feather-brained.
-The fool and the mocker tend to be too far gone.
+The fool tends to be too far gone.
 The simple and naive are like a whiteboard.
 They aren’t wise or out of the woods.
 They must want this information.

-When you come up against the seductress, it is ill-advantaged and an unequal contest, and you will lose.
+When you come up against the seductress, you will lose.
 You cannot put yourself in a situation where the seductress gets her tentacles into you.
 Solomon had no idea that the internet would open portals of good and evil like never before.
 There is no more lurking behind every corner, now it is out in the open, and we have vilified shame and worshiped sin in its ever-twisting perverting versions.

 “Don’t ask; don’t tell” seems like godly wisdom when considering what we have devolved into.
-Younger men and women have been beaten into submission to not merely accept that their friends were born this way but conclude it is something to be celebrated when a person declares their new identity.
-Without the wisdom of Christ, we are outmatched.
+Younger men and women were beaten into submission to not merely accept that their friends were born this way but conclude it is something to celebrate when a person declares their new identity.
+Without the wisdom of Christ, we will lose.

-Notice the unbelievable tactics of the woman in this section, how she’s dressed, and her rebellion.
+Notice the unbelievable tactics of the woman in this section.
 She grabs and kisses him.
 She’s brazen and flatters him beyond his ability to resist.